rppicomidi/pico-usb-midi-processor/README.md

 Setup MIDI IN 2
 ```

-`Preset: 1` should show in reverse video the first time you
+`Preset:1` should show in reverse video the after you
-every connect a device.
+connect a device.
 MIDI IN and MIDI
 OUT are from the USB Host's (the PC's or MAC's) perspective.

 If you press the Up or Down buttons, you can navigate the menu.